TedHusted/awake/awake.md/awake.md

 “Elena, I’m so glad you could come.”

-“I wouldn’t miss one of your fundraisers, Helen.
+“I wouldn’t miss one of your fundraisers, Heather.
 The club helped me so much after my parents passed.”

 In the background, a view screen fills one wall of the convention center entry hall.
 Playing on the view screen is a montage of the good works of the Palo Alto Boys and Girls Club.

 “You remember mi esposa, Tessa.”
 Elena gestures toward her companion.

 Tessa’s dark skin complements Elena’s warm brown complexion.
-They each wear demure evening gowns, which match without being “matchy”.
+They wear demure evening gowns, which match without being “matchy”.
 Elena’s heels are two inches taller than Tessa’s, bringing their height closer together.
-Helen’s blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
+Heather’s  blonde hair, blue eyes, and immaculate white gown contrasts beautifully with the well-dressed couple.
 The hair styles of all three woman are coiffured with careful elegance.

-“Of course, I do, “ says Helen, smiling brightly at Tessa and then continuing.
+“Of course, I do, “ says Heather, smiling brightly at Tessa and then continuing.
 “I’m so glad the club could help you, Elena.
 We appreciate your company’s on-going generosity.”

+A server bot rolled up carrying a tray of champagne.
+All three women took a glass.

-Helen smiles again.
+Heather smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”

-“I use them to walk from the locker room to the pool, and for special occasions like tonight.
+“I use them to walk from the locker room to the pool and for special occasions like tonight.
 But at home and work, I prefer the chair.
 I get migraines when I use the neural link for too long.”

 “That must be difficult.”

 “I do like the chair.
 It practically drives itself, and it has almost as many safety features as a car.
 I can still use the link whenever I want, just not too much.”

-“My older sibling can’t tolerate any type of brain computer interface at all,” says Helen.“Sometimes I feel frustrated by all of the ADA regulations that require non-link options, but then I think of Gunnar.”
+“My older sibling can’t tolerate any type of brain computer interface at all,” says Heather.
+“Sometimes I feel frustrated by all of the ADA regulations that require non-link options, but then I think of Gage.”

-Tessa asks Helen, “How is the YMCA doing?
+Tessa asks Heather, “How is the YMCA doing?
 I see your ‘All In’ spots come up on my Pulse health hub almost every day.”

-“Only almost! — I’ll have to tweak our settings,” jokes Helen.
+“Only almost! — I’ll have to tweak our settings,” jokes Heather.
 All three smile and sip from their champagne glasses together.

 A photographer taps his smart visor, asking for permission.
-Helen looks at Elena for approval, and then nods to the photographer, leaning into the couple for the click op.
+Heather looks at Elena for approval, and then nods to the photographer, leaning into the couple for the click op.

-“Hey, speaking of Pulse,” says Helen, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
+“Hey, speaking of Pulse,” says Heather, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 “Every day,” jokes Elena.
 “I’ll pass along the praise to our engineers.”

 The couple turn and continue into the main room.
-Helen moves off to greet another couple.
-She recognizes both of them from her contact list and uses a group link this time instead of voice.
+Heather  moves off to greet another couple.
+She recognizes both of them from her contact list.
+Heather waves and welcomes her patrons with a group text using their implants.
+The server bot follows her across the room.

 Throughout the night, other guests come up to the Pulse table and praise the Association algorithm.
 The CTO Adrian Cho is also at the table, looking uncomfortable in a rented tux.